W5DEV/lit-yt-search/README.md

 ## Setup and Installation

-To run this code locally, you will need an API Key for the YouTube Data API V3, which can be obtained by following the instructions here: https://developers.google.com/youtube/v3/getting-started
+To run this code locally, you will need to run the following commands:

-Once you obtain an API Key, copy the contents of the `example.env` to a new `.env` file and paste your API key in place of the placeholder.

-Once you do this, you should be able to install dependencies and run the code:

 ```
+nvm use

 npm install

 npm run start